Language: EN

 Let’s see how it works,

-• When we increase the numbers, we move from one to another
+2. When we increment the numbers, we move from one to another

-• If we exhaust the symbols, we put the same symbol on the left.
+3. If we run out of symbols, we put the same symbol on the left.

-For example, let’s imagine that we had taken these symbols 🔵,🔺, 🟩,⭐.
+For example, let’s imagine we took these symbols 🔵,🔺, 🟩,⭐.
 Our system would work like this.

 🌟

-We call “base” the set of symbols that we are going to use for our positional notation system.
-In reality, we generally refer only to the number of symbols we handle.
-Because, the specific symbols… I don’t care.
+A little theory.
+We call “base” the set of symbols that our positional notation system will use.
+In reality, we generally refer only to the number of symbols we handle (because the specific symbols… I don’t really care).

 The base is related to how “long” your numbers will be

-• A larger base means occupying fewer positions.
+• A large base means occupying fewer positions.
 But it requires learning more symbols

 • A small base requires learning fewer symbols.
 But the numbers will occupy more positions.